tobil4sk/haxe/README.md

 Read [here](https://github.com/HaxeFoundation/haxe/wiki/Haxe-haxec-haxelib-plan#haxe-the-frontend) for more specific details

+### Additional functionality

+Running `haxe --lib-setup` can be used to configure the global repository path.
+This was added because in order to remove the dependency on haxelib, the haxe executable itself should be able to set this path and manage it.

 ## Reverting back to a normal haxe setup

 - Make sure that the haxe and haxec executables are not running